WWVU-FM

-WWVU-FM is a College formatted broadcast radio station licensed in Morgantown, West Virginia, serving Eastern Monongalia County, West Virginia.
+WWVU-FM is a college radio station licensed in Morgantown, West Virginia, serving Eastern Monongalia County, West Virginia.
 WWVU-FM is owned and operated by West Virginia University.

 Known as U92 The Moose, WWVU-FM broadcasts at 91.7FM, and broadcasts from 284 Prospect St, Morgantown, WV 26505.
 The station broadcasts college and alternative rock, as well as jazz, punk, hip hop, metal, and other genres, as well as several WVU sports.